 - Social channels

 - Zendesk messaging

 Additionally, Chat agents can choose to translate incoming email messages sent by end users and created by the API.
-The native translation feature in Agent Workspace doesn't support the translation of incoming emails sent via other channels, such as web forms or web services, or any outbound emails sent to end users.
+The native translation feature in Agent Workspace also supports the translation of incoming emails sent via other channels, such as web forms, web services, Web Widget, and closed tickets, but it doesn't support any outbound emails sent to end users.